 If you have any questions or concerns about coercive testing contact HALCO.

 How will I know if my test was done correctly?

 A dot should appear at the top under the ‘C’.
 This is the ‘control dot’ and means the test worked.
 If there is no blue dot in the control area (under the ‘C’), the result is INVALID and the test did not work.
 Please report this result on the GetaKit by ACAS website and order a new test.

 When valid, the test will produce one or two BLUE DOTS

 If only one blue dot appears under the C, this means the test is negative.

 If a second blue dot appears below the control dot, this means the test is positive.
 The dot may appear lighter in colour or look the same.

 When you have your result, you can report it by going to the GetaKit by ACAS website and logging into your account.
 Go to your dashboard then click on Section 3 Report result and select the required option.

-- If your result is positive, a ACAS staff will follow-up with next steps or you can connect with them directly at: ACAS Support Program, [email protected] who will guide you in navigating access to care.
+- If your result is positive, a GetaKit staff will follow-up with next steps or you can connect with them directly at: [email protected], who will guide you in navigating access to care.

 - If your test is invalid, which means that you did not see the control dot at the top, or your kit has not functioned properly.
 Please contact GetaKit by ACAS, and we will send another kit to you.